prasanthrubyist/shopify-plus-api-pres/presentation.md

 - Allow you to render data in the storefront
 - Return application/liquid as the content type
-  - Shopify will render it with the shops theme!
-  - Any liquid inside the response will be evaluated by Shopify
 - Return anything else such as text/html

-  - Shopify will just render the content as is without any styles
+^ Shopify will render the response within the shops theme

+^ Any liquid inside the response will be evaluated by Shopify

+^ Non-liquid responses will simply have their contents rendered as is

 ---